pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>gitAuthSecret</b></td>
         <td>string</td>
         <td>
-          (optional) GitAuthSecret is the the name of a secret containing an authentication option for the git repository.
+          (optional) GitAuthSecret is the the name of a Secret containing an authentication option for the git repository.
 There are 3 different authentication options: * Personal access token * SSH private key (and it's optional password) * Basic auth username and password Only one authentication mode will be considered if more than one option is specified, with ssh private key/password preferred first, then personal access token, and finally basic auth credentials.
 Deprecated.
 Use GitAuth instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>